mottaquikarim/pycontent/content/topics/loops.md

 ### `enumerate()`

-This one is actually its own data type!
 When looping through a `list`, you might want to keep track of the index position of the item in each loop iteration.
 Converting the `list` it into an `enumerate` object allows you to achieve this more easily.

 Take a look at what an `enumerate` object looks like below.
 Note that you can print the object as a whole to view its contents like you do with a list.